A free Florida probation search can help uncover details about an individual under supervision in the Sunshine State.

 A third status, absconder, means the individual has absconded from probation and their whereabouts are unknown.
 Absconded offenders generally have active warrants for probation violations.

-Find Florida Probation Details via County & Municipal Agencies
+Find Probation Details via County & Municipal Agencies in FL

 County and municipal agencies involved in corrections throughout the state use the Corrections Offender Network maintained by the Florida Department of Corrections to keep track of probationers.3